What is the RoDTEP Scheme?

-The Remission of Duties or Taxes on Export Products (RoDTEP) is a scheme that has recently been rolled out by the government of India, to provide reimbursements of any tax, duty, or levy paid by the exporters while exporting goods from India.
+The Remission of Duties or Taxes on Export Products (RoDTEP) is an export promotion scheme that provides reimbursements of any tax, duty, or levy paid by the exporters for goods exported from India.

 All the duties or taxes charged at the manufacturing and transportation stage that were previously not refunded under any of the existing schemes will now be covered under this scheme.
 The RoDTEP scheme has replaced the Merchandise Exports from India Scheme (MEIS) as the latter wasn’t compliant with the World Trade Organisation’s (WTO) trade norms.

 The scheme replaces the MEIS (Merchandise Exports from India Scheme) as it suffered from numerous limitations and some of its policies were challenged in the WTO.

 Who is Eligible for the RoDTEP Scheme?

 - The RoDTEP scheme which has been in effect from January 1, 2021, applies to only those goods and not services that are manufactured locally and exported from India.

 - Re-exported goods i.e. goods that are originally produced outside India but then are transported via India, are not covered under the scheme.
 The scheme is omni-sectoral i.e. it covers goods from all the sectors so that the balance is maintained.